To be considered for admission to the Clinical Psychology Program, students must submit the following:

 Standard Application Deadline - April 20th

-Applicants who submit their complete application on or before April 20th will be considered for admission and will be notified of the admissions decision on or before May 21st.
-Applications received between April 21st and July 15th will be considered on a rolling basis for seats that may be available or placement on the alternate list.
+Applicants who submit their complete application on or before April 20th will be considered for admission and will be notified of the admissions decision on or before May 22nd.
+Applications received after April 21st will be considered on a rolling basis for seats that may be available or placement on the alternate list.

 Applicants may track the receipt of their completed application materials and the status of their files on the University's website with the instructions for accessing account information that will be sent by the Office of Admissions after receipt of their application.

 Please note: Applicants are responsible for notifying the Office of Admissions of any changes in their mailing address and e-mail address.
 All requests for application withdrawals must be made in writing to the Office of Admissions (address above).